Temiloluwa8/Power-BI--Project/README.md

 ---

+## Conclusion
+> The Diversity and Inclusion Dashboard uncovers gaps in gender balance at senior job levels and differences in promotion and turnover rates.
+It shows that while entry-level diversity is good, leadership roles still need better female representation.
+These insights support actions to promote fairness, strengthen leadership diversity, and improve employee retention.

+---

 ## PWC_Call_Center
 This report shows strong call handling performance, with 81% of calls answered and 73% successfully resolved, while highlighting opportunities to improve service on high-volume topics like technical support and streaming.